kubernetes/kubernetes/docs/pods.md

 # Pods

-In Kubernetes, rather than individual application containers, _pods_ are the smallest deployable units that can be created, scheduled, and managed.
+In LMKTFY, rather than individual application containers, _pods_ are the smallest deployable units that can be created, scheduled, and managed.

 ## What is a _pod_?